 To get a pre-selling or an RFO unit—that’s one of the crucial decisions you have to make as a condo buyer.
 You’re a few steps closer to enjoying the perks of condo living or investment, so you’d better understand your options.

 The key difference between the two choices is the property’s availability.
 When you purchase a condo at the pre-selling period, it isn’t built yet.
 It’s either under construction or being planned.
-On the other hand, a ready-for-occupancy (RFO) unit is already completed and can be used right away after purchase.
+On the other hand, the term RFO condo meaning is ready-for-occupancy (RFO) condo unit is already completed and can be used right away after purchase.

 It’s easy to fall trap into the common condo buyer mistakes if you don’t do your homework.
 Know the pros and cons of getting a condo in its pre-selling phase or one that’s ready for occupancy.